MicrosoftDocs/fabric-docs/docs/onelake/onelake-azure-synapse-analytics.md

 Azure Synapse is a limitless analytics service that brings together enterprise data warehousing and Big Data analytics.
 This tutorial shows how to connect to OneLake using [Azure Synapse Analytics](/azure/synapse-analytics/).

-## Write data to OneLake from Synapse using Apache Spark
+## Write data to OneLake from Apache Spark in Synapse

 1. Open your Synapse workspace and [create an Apache Spark pool](/azure/synapse-analytics/quickstart-create-apache-spark-pool-portal) with your preferred parameters.